 The hiring manager is responsible to ensure their new hire becomes fully compliant with the vaccination policy if they begin work with incomplete vaccination or are not yet eligible for booster.

 Initial Vaccination Requirements: Students, Faculty and Staff

-Effective immediately, Duke University, Duke University Health System and the Private Diagnostic Clinic will require all students and employees to provide proof of receiving the COVID-19 booster shot by 10 a.m. on Tuesday, Feb.
-15, 2022, or within 28 days of their eligibility under CDC and state guidelines, whichever date is later.
-Students can submit documentation through Student Health Services, while faculty and staff can use VaxTrax.
+Duke University, Duke University Health System and the Private Diagnostic Clinic required all current students and employees to provide proof of receiving the COVID-19 booster shot by 10 a.m. on Tuesday, Feb.
+15, 2022, or within 28 days of their eligibility under CDC and state guidelines, whichever date was later.
+Students were required to submit documentation through Student Health Services, while faculty and staff used VaxTrax.

 Students should email firstname.lastname@example.org to request a medical or religious exemption form.

-University faculty and staff may apply for a medical or religious exemption.
+New university faculty and staff may apply for a medical or religious exemption using the process described below.
 (Note: School of Medicine and DUHS team members should follow the process described on the Duke Health website).
-Individuals granted medial or religious exemptions will be subject to daily symptom monitoring, regular testing, masking while indoors and other protocols applicable to those who have not been vaccinated:

 To apply for a medical exemption, have your medical provider complete and sign this form.
 Submit a scanned copy of the completed form to Employee Occupational Health & Wellness at EOHWCovidVac@duke.edu.